slu-soc5650/final-project/docs/topic.md

 1. They should be *spatial* data.
 2. They should numerous - there should be at least several hundred observations that vary over space and, ideally, over time as well.
 Several thousand observations will be ideal.
-3. They must be countable - the number of 9-1-1 calls, resturants, or terrorist attacks, for example.
+3. They must be countable - the number of 9-1-1 calls, restaurants, or terrorist attacks, for example.
 4. They should be point data (or have the ability to be mapped as point data).
-Examples would be cities throughout a country or a region, resturant locations across a city, state, or province, and crime scene locations.
+Examples would be cities throughout a country or a region, restaurant locations across a city, state, or province, and crime scene locations.
 5. They should be able to be aggregated up to some sort of higher order construct.
-Think about how resturant locations could be aggregated up to neighborhoods, municipalities, or counties.
+Think about how restaurant locations could be aggregated up to neighborhoods, municipalities, or counties.

 ### Other Considerations
 There are a few other considerations to take into account.
 If you are a graduate student and have already identified a possible thesis topic, you may want pick a data set that is either a possible candidate for inclusion in your thesis *or*, at the very least, is conceptually related.
 You want to maximize the impact that your coursework has, so even if you are not sure whether or not the data set itself will be helpful, picking something in the same topic area will mean that your literature search can be put to use on future assignments (such as in your Research Methods course).